openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 36: Thermostat Control Resend Interval

 Resend Interval in seconds
-Defines the interval between each time the Thermostat will repeat its last control command.
+<p&gtDefines the interval between each time the Thermostat will repeat its last control command.
 This is used in combination with the Relay Safety configuration when controlling external Relays.
 If the Thermostat should fail, it would then stop sending control commands which in turn means the Relay will turn itself OFF after the safety mode delay has expired.
-This insures that heating will not be left ON indefinitely in failure situations.
+This insures that heating will not be left ON indefinitely in failure situations.</p&gt
 Values in the range 0 to 32767 may be set.

 The manufacturer defined default value is ```3600```.